design-dreams/projects/portfolio/readme.md

 # Portfolio

 These are all of the files for my portfolio, except index.html.
-That is in the root level project folder.
+That is in the root level projects folder.
 The website is only one page.

 I created both a plain JavaScript version and jQuery version that both work.